xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2>Lab News</h2>

+[12/2025] Dr. Xingchen Zhang was awared an Exeter–Université Paris-Saclay Seed Fund Grant as the **<span style="color: red;">PI</span>**.
+This Seed Fund Grant will be helpful for the collaboration between our FIL and Université Paris-Saclay.

 [11/2025] Prof. Jiande Sun from Shandong Normal University visited our lab.

 [10/2025] FIL graudate Heegon Kim got his MSc degree with distinction!